 were twins (considered a powerful and dangerous occurrence in many cultures of this region) and were also ripped

 from their mother's womb, another portentous event.
 Consequently, Thrown Away and his brother had

 strong magical powers.
 In most versions of the story, a Two Face

 or other vicious monster (or sometimes a violent relative) kills Thrown-Away's pregnant mother while his father is out hunting.

-The villain throws one of the unborn children behind a curtain in the lodge, and the other one out the door into the yard
+The villain leaves one of the unborn children in the lodge, and throws the other one out the door into the yard

 or into a spring of water.
 Because of their magic, both children survive, but Lodge Boy (who was thrown inside the lodge)